menacit/practical_cryptography_course/10-hash_intro.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Mauricio Snap (CC BY 2.0)" -->
-Cryptographic hash functions are like checksums, but designed to never collide in practice.
+Cryptographic hash functions are like checksums, but designed to **never collide** in practice.

+Produces a **digest** as output, more commonly called "hash".

-Hash shouldn't be predictable, unless fully computed.
+Output shouldn't be predictable, unless fully computed.

+Output shouldn't help you guess contents of input data.

-The output hash will be the same size regardless if input data is 1kB or 10TB.
+The output digest will be the same size regardless if input data is 1kB or 10TB.

-Sometimes called "one-way encryption".

 ![bg right:30%](images/10-eye.jpg)